 ASOIF's report noted that as the commercial value of athletes grows, so does the influence they can wield.
 Greater prize money, sponsorship bonuses and appearance payments were noted as incentives that may be required to ensure athletes compete at established events run by major organisers.

-You sense that the scaling back of the IOC's Rule 40 by Germany's Federal Cartel Office regarding athlete marketing activities this week could just be the start.
+You sense the scaling back of the IOC's Rule 40 by Germany's Federal Cartel Office regarding athlete marketing activities this week could just be the start.

 The decision was deemed to give German athletes more leeway when it comes to marketing themselves during the Olympic Games, including for example the use of certain "Olympic" terms, their pictures being taken at sports events and social media use.